Haya-alsarhan/Full-Stack-Project-React-Native/README.md

 ### Introduction

-Ask Developer is app to booking an programming teacher.

-This repository hosts the source code for the Ask Developer app.<br>
+This repository hosts the source code for the Ask Developer app to booking an programming teacher.<br>

 ### Technical Stack